 Table of Contents

 TL;DR: Most pre-book platform advice is either build-on-LinkedIn or build-a-newsletter, with no specifics about how either turns into a book.
-Substack in 2026 is the underused option for authority authors who want to validate the book idea, build the launch list, and pre-sell the book before writing it.
+Substack in 2026 is the underused option for authority authors who want to validate the book idea, build the launch list what actually sells books, and pre-sell the book before writing it self-published author services.
 Here is how Substack works as a book pipeline, what to publish, and the realistic timeline.

 Why Substack works differently from a newsletter

 A traditional email newsletter (Mailchimp, ConvertKit) sits inside your subscriber’s inbox.
+For more, see the AI labor split that actually works on a book.
 They read it, they delete it, you measure open rates.
+For more, see from idea to finished book.
 The platform is invisible to anyone who has not subscribed.

 Substack is different.
 Your posts are also web pages.
 They get shared, commented on, recommended by other Substack writers, and read by people who have not subscribed yet.
 The platform produces both a private newsletter and a public publication at the same time.